Move That Dope

 "Move That Dope" (edited version titled as "Move That Doh") is a song by American rapper Future featuring fellow American rappers Pharrell Williams, Pusha T and Casino.
-It was released on February 6, 2014 as the fourth single from the former's second studio album Honest.
-The song peaked at number 46 on the US Billboard Hot 100.
-It was produced by frequent collaborators Mike Will Made It, P-Nasty, and Williams.
-Casino's verse is removed from the radio edit version of the song.
+It was released on February 6, 2014 as the fourth single from the former's second studio album, Honest.
+Production was handled by the album's executive producer, Mike Will Made It, with co-production by P-Nasty.
+Casino's verse was omitted from the radio version of the song.

+"Move That Dope" peaked at number 46 on the US Billboard Hot 100.

 Music video

 On March 6, 2014, the music video was released.
 Both Casino and his verse were not featured in the video.
 However, the extended version does feature Casino.
 The video includes cameo appearances by Tyler, the Creator, Schoolboy Q, Mike Will Made It, and Wiz Khalifa.